Basics

 file that list out all the dependencies that you use in your project.

-Browser
+Js in Browser

-The browser is based on document object model (DOM) where the UI is based on a tree of html elements.
+The browser is based on document object model (DOM) where the UI is based on a structured tree of html elements.

 A browser provides an api to interact with these elements with window.document